-The Ferris wheel would delight fairgoers once more at the Louisiana Purchase Exposition in St. Louis, Missouri in 1904, which was the largest World Fair ever held in the country up to 1904.
-From St. Louis (founded in 1764).
-Thomas Jefferson sent Lewis & Clark to explore the new Louisiana Territory in May of 1804.
-Two years later, when the explorers returned in September 1806, the city became known as the "Gateway to the West" for the many mountain men, adventurers, and setters that followed the path of Lewis and Clark into the new frontier.
+The Ferris wheel would delight fairgoers once more at the Louisiana Purchase Exposition in St. Louis, Missouri, in 1904, the largest World Fair ever held in the country up to 1904, from St. Louis (founded in 1764).
+Thomas Jefferson sent Lewis & Clark to explore the new Louisiana Territory in May 1804.
+Two years later, when the explorers returned in September 1806, the city became known as the "Gateway to the West" for the many mountain men, adventurers, and setters who followed the path of Lewis and Clark into the new frontier.
 The 1904 World's Fair was the centennial celebration of that original historical event that established St. Louis as the de facto "Gateway to the West."
 The "Gateway Arch," the famous 630-foot Arch on the banks of the Mississippi River, was completed in 1966 to commemorate the city's "Gateway to the West" moniker.

 The Ferris wheel (264 feet high) came to a most ignominious end when it succumbed to a wrecking dynamite charge on May 11, 1906.
 Contrary to the demolition engineers' hopes that it would fall over on its side, it simply crumbled in place.

-They did succeed in confirming the location of the Ferris wheel foundation by its large steel bolts and other steel frameworks -- but no axle.
-Another remote sensing survey this time using a ground-probing radar was conducted and appeared to show something along Alexander Drive just west of Skinker Boulevard.
-Still another survey, this time using an infrared scanner, was flown over the area and claimed to be able to see thermal indications of the axle under Alexander Drive just a hundred yards or so from Skinker.
-Based on that indication, a local TV station sponsored the use of a backhoe to dig at that site, finding only some clay water pipes.
+They did succeed in confirming the location of the Ferris wheel foundation by its large steel bolts and other steel frameworks, but there was no axle.
+Another remote sensing survey, this time using a ground-probing radar, was conducted and appeared to show something along Alexander Drive just west of Skinker Boulevard.
+Still, another survey, this time using an infrared scanner, was flown over the area and claimed to be able to see thermal indications of the axle under Alexander Drive just a hundred yards or so from Skinker.
+Based on that indication, a local TV station sponsored using a backhoe to dig at that site, finding only some clay water pipes.

-For yet another try to locate the axle through technical means, Sheldon Breiner, with a technical background in the geophysical exploration for natural resources, was contacted.
+Sheldon Breiner, with a technical background in geophysical exploration for natural resources, was contacted for yet another try to locate the axle through technological means.
 He applied one geophysical method, magnetic surveying, to find items of cultural or sometimes strategic interest.
-Breiner contacted Gene Kiernan, a member of the St. Louis World's Fair Society, to conduct a magnetic survey over prospective sites in and around the original location of the Ferris wheel.
-He was introduced to an archaeologist from Washington University, Dr. Carol Diaz-Granados, who had written papers on, among other things, the subject of the 1904 World's Fair.
-We considered both the lore and the confirmed background regarding what might have happened to the axle.
+Breiner contacted Gene Kiernan, a St. Louis World's Fair Society member, to conduct a magnetic survey over prospective sites in and around the original location of the Ferris wheel.
+He was introduced to an archaeologist from Washington University, Dr. Carol Diaz-Granados, who had written papers on the subject of the 1904 World's Fair, among other things.
+We considered the lore and the confirmed background regarding what might have happened to the axle.
 The dimensions and general ferromagnetic properties of such a piece of steel were sufficiently known to allow me to plan the survey.
-Breiner was also familiar with the geology of the St. Louis area as it pertains to possible magnetic interference.
+Breiner was also familiar with the geology of the St. Louis area regarding possible magnetic interference.

 The prime areas deemed worth surveying were:

-- That part of the golf course just east of Skinker Blvd. and south of Forsyth, and adjacent Skinker near the original site of the Ferris wheel
+- That part of the golf course is just east of Skinker Boulevard. south of Forsyth and adjacent to Skinker near the original site of the Ferris wheel

-- Wydown Blvd. from Skinker to the west for about 400 yards
+- Wydown Boulevard from Skinker to the west for about 400 yards

 - Alexander Dr. from Skinker to its intersection with Woodbourne Dr.

-The proposed areas were walked carrying the magnetometer in what is termed, 'search mode' where the data are not recorded, but observed as one walks, making a note in real-time of anomalies.
+The proposed areas were walked carrying the magnetometer in what is termed 'search mode' where the data are not recorded but observed as one walks, making a note in real-time of anomalies.
 The sensor on the golf course was carried affixed to the staff with the staff held horizontally about 2 feet above the ground.
 In the streets, the sensor was carried at about 6 feet.
 Many anomalies were noted on the golf course, some of which were undoubtedly the steel bolts and fixtures related to the Ferris wheel foundation.
-However, some large anomalies were also noted under Skinker adjacent to the golf course.
-It was quickly noted that anomalies due to parked (or passing) vehicles were small relative to the very large anomalies noted under Skinker.
+However, some significant anomalies were noted under Skinker adjacent to the golf course.
+It was quickly pointed out that anomalies due to parked (or passing) vehicles were small relative to the vast anomalies noted under Skinker.

 The only anomaly in the areas covered that was large enough to evaluate seriously was found under the southbound lanes of Skinker roadway at its intersection with Wydown.
 This anomaly was first noted on extensions of lines that walked out from the golf course onto Skinker.
 In the times between traffic flows and stop-light-mediated times, Breiner surveyed all around the site of the anomaly, first in search mode and then, using the differential GPS, in 'survey mode' where the data are recorded.
-It was important to see if there were any other such large anomalies possibly associated with it.
+It was essential to see if any other such significant anomalies were possibly associated with it.
 He surveyed the width of Skinker and the length from just south of Alexander to a hundred yards north of Wydown, finding no other significant anomalies.
-There was not enough time to conduct a systematic, gridded survey of the remaining section of the golf course around the Ferris wheelbase, nor the area northwest of the Ferris wheel foundation.
+There was not enough time to conduct a systematic, gridded survey of the remaining golf course section around the Ferris wheelbase or the area northwest of the Ferris wheel foundation.

-When the anomaly was finally delineated, it appeared to be caused by a long, possibly horizontal, source, trending in a NNE direction, about 200' south of the Ferris wheel's base.
-The anomaly was considerably larger than anything originating from sub-street utilities or from any other possible industrial source.
-It was not of geologic origin as much of Eastern Missouri is underlain by limestone, a rock which is normally as close to being non-magnetic as any of the common rock types.
+When the anomaly was finally delineated, it appeared to be caused by a long, possibly horizontal, source, trending in a North-North-East direction, about 200' south of the Ferris wheel's base.
+The anomaly was more significant than anything originating from sub-street utilities or any other possible industrial source.
+It was not of geologic origin as much of Eastern Missouri is underlain by limestone, which is usually as close to non-magnetic as any typical rock type.

-That this size agrees fairly well with my crude estimates is largely circumstantial, as the basic fundamentals represented only rough averages accumulated from years of experience of the magnetic effects of iron and steel objects in an urban or industrial context for a variety of unusual industrial, military and cultural/historical objects.
+That this size agrees pretty well with my crude estimates is mainly circumstantial, as the basic fundamentals represented only rough averages accumulated from years of experience of the magnetic effects of iron and steel objects in an urban or industrial context for a variety of unusual industrial, military and cultural/historical things.
 Breiner did derive the estimates weeks before arriving on the scene in St. Louis.